 For California Renters in Crisis

-If you're behind on rent in California — whether you're in Los Angeles, the Bay Area, Sacramento, San Diego, or anywhere across the state — this guide covers the programs, the protections, and the practical options in the order that actually works.
+If you're behind on rent in California — whether you're in Los Angeles, the Bay Area, Sacramento, San Diego, or anywhere across the state — you're facing the highest housing costs in the country alongside a rental-assistance system that runs county by county rather than statewide.
+This guide covers those programs, the protections (including California's AB 1482), and the practical options in the order that actually works.

 California has the strongest statewide tenant protections of any large state — AB 1482's just-cause eviction requirement and rent cap, SB 567's 2024 strengthening, and a network of local rent control ordinances on top of that.
 Those protections matter when you're behind on rent.
 They give you time, they give you defenses, and in most cases they require your landlord to have a real reason — not just a missed payment — to push for eviction after the first year.